-UPCOMING – JTEHM 2017 Special Issue: Innovations and Point-of-Care Technologies in Precision Health
+UPCOMING – JTEHM 2018 Special Issue: Healthcare Innovations and Point-of-Care Technologies (HI-POCT)

-We are pleased to announce the JTEHM 2017 Special Issue on Innovations and Point-of-Care Technologies in Precision Health.
-Accepted papers will be published in July/August 2017 in the IEEE Journal of Translational Engineering in Health and Medicine, an open access journal that is indexed in PubMed and IEEE Xplore.
+We are pleased to announce the JTEHM 2018 Special Issue on Healthcare Innovations and Point-of-Care Technologies.
+Accepted papers will be published in September/October 2018 in the IEEE Journal of Translational Engineering in Health and Medicine (JTEHM).
+The full paper submission deadline is March 15, 2018.

 UPCOMING – Special Issue on “Advanced Internet of Things in a Personalized Healthcare System: Validation, Analysis and Utilization”

 Due to the exponential growth of wearable devices and mobile apps, healthcare as a field is being transformed by Internet of Things (IoT)-enabled technology.
 The traditional hubs of healthcare, such as hospitals and clinics, are being transformed into personalized healthcare systems–especially the mobile environment…

 The JTEHM Special Issue on Healthcare Innovations and Point-of-Care Technologies 2017 is a select group of papers on special topics in point-of-care technologies.
 In addition, many of the papers are based upon work presented at the NIH-IEEE POCT 2016 Conference, held November 9-11, 2016 in Cancun, Mexico and contain substantially expanded and enhanced content, including methodology, results, and analysis.